ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

         high level of qualification and attendacy of the user, however it might be very important in practice.

-Two regimes of decision tree modifications are supported in the system:
+A decision tree can be modified in either of two ways:

     * manual typing and modifications of decision tree code